CFIR: Fast and Effective Long-Text To Image Retrieval for Large Corpora

-When comparing to full-model fine-tuning approaches, our Text2Pic Swift still outperforms the previous state-of-the-art model OpenCLIP-Full.
-Text2Pic Swift-B gains a 6.04\% improvement on Recall@1000 compared to OpenCLIP-B-Full.
-When compared with the robust whole-model fine-tuned D-BEiT-3-Full, Text2Pic Swift-B not only slightly surpasses BEiT-3-B-Full in performance but does so with only 56.12\% of its parameters, consequently reducing training time by 68.7\%.
-In terms of large models, Text2Pic Swift-L sustains competitive retrieval performance in comparison to D-BEiT-3-L-Full, albeit with a minor decline in Recall@1000, while achieving a 40.7\% reduction in training time due to the substantial reduction in the length of each document summary.
-When set against full-model fine-tuning methods, Text2Pic Swift-B exhibits higher gains in Recall@1000 and compared to D-BEiT-3-B-Full, with 0.07\% increase in Recall@1000 in the AToMiC base setting.
-Similarly, the Recall@1000 performance gap between Text2Pic Swift-L and D-BEiT-3-L-Full narrows to 1.71\%.
-This result underscores Text2Pic Swift's better scalability as the candidate set size increases.
+When comparing to full-model fine-tuning approaches, our CFIR still outperforms the previous state-of-the-art model OpenCLIP-Full.
+CFIR-B gains a 6.04\% improvement on Recall@1000 compared to OpenCLIP-B-Full.
+When compared with the robust whole-model fine-tuned D-BEiT-3-Full, CFIR-B not only slightly surpasses BEiT-3-B-Full in performance but does so with only 56.12\% of its parameters, consequently reducing training time by 68.7\%.
+In terms of large models, CFIR-L sustains competitive retrieval performance in comparison to D-BEiT-3-L-Full, albeit with a minor decline in Recall@1000, while achieving a 40.7\% reduction in training time due to the substantial reduction in the length of each document summary.
+When set against full-model fine-tuning methods, CFIR-B exhibits higher gains in Recall@1000 and compared to D-BEiT-3-B-Full, with 0.07\% increase in Recall@1000 in the AToMiC base setting.
+Similarly, the Recall@1000 performance gap between CFIR-L and D-BEiT-3-L-Full narrows to 1.71\%.
+This result underscores CFIR's better scalability as the candidate set size increases.

-To summarize, under AToMiC base setting, Text2Pic Swift outperforms state-of-the-art models OpenCLIP and D-BEiT-3 in both effectiveness and efficiency in text-only fine-tuning settings.
+To summarize, under AToMiC base setting, CFIR outperforms state-of-the-art models OpenCLIP and D-BEiT-3 in both effectiveness and efficiency in text-only fine-tuning settings.
 While it incurs modest additional costs, the efficiency gains in training and retrieval time are significant.
-Even when compared to whole-model fine-tuning approaches, Text2Pic Swift maintains a competitive performance while requiring fewer parameters and significantly less training and retrieval time, thereby proving its viability for large-scale applications.
-This result answers our proposed research question 2 that how does Text2Pic Swift perform compared to state-of-the-art approaches.
+Even when compared to whole-model fine-tuning approaches, CFIR maintains a competitive performance while requiring fewer parameters and significantly less training and retrieval time, thereby proving its viability for large-scale applications.
+This result answers our proposed research question 2 that how does CFIR perform compared to state-of-the-art approaches.